France's divided National Assembly votes to keep centrist speaker as political turmoil persists

-PARIS (AP) — France’s divided National Assembly has kept a centrist member of President Emmanuel Macron’s party as speaker.
+PARIS (AP) — France's divided National Assembly on Thursday kept a centrist member of President Emmanuel Macron's party as speaker after a chaotic early election produced a hung legislature.

-Speaker Yaël Braun-Pivet 53, has been the speaker of the National Assembly since 2022 and retained her post Thursday after three rounds of vote in the lower house of parliament.
+Speaker Yaël Braun-Pivet, 53, has been the speaker of the National Assembly since 2022 and she retained her post Thursday after three rounds of votes in the lower house of parliament.

 She received the support of Macron’s centrist allies and of some conservative lawmakers seeking to prevent her leftist contender, a communist lawmaker, from getting the job.